garden-io/garden/docs/tutorials/your-first-project/2-connect-to-a-cluster.md

 Here we hit a bit of a fork in the road since we have a choice between:

-1. Using Garden managed ephemeral clusters
-2. Setting up a local Kubernetes cluster on our dev machine
+1. Setting up a local Kubernetes cluster on our dev machine
-3. Using our own remote cluster.
+2. Using our own remote cluster.

-## Option 1 (easiest) — Garden managed ephemeral cluster

-This is the easiest way to get started and you don't need to do anything.
-Instead you can head directly to the next page and start [adding Garden actions to the project](./3-add-actions.md).

-To learn more about Garden managed ephemeral clusters, [see here](../../k8s-plugins/ephemeral-k8s/README.md).

-## Option 2 (simplest) — Local Kubernetes
+## Option 1 — Local Kubernetes

 You can also use a local installation of Kubernetes (e.g. K3s, Minikube or Docker for Desktop).
 It's great for getting started quickly but you'll miss out on all the collaboration and team features you get with a remote Kubernetes environment.